DataDog/datadog-agent/pkg/clusteragent/clusterchecks/README.md

 These classes hold the dispatching state and provide convenience methods to make sure the state stays consistent.
-To ensure `dispatcher` operations (that require several reads / writes to the store) are atomic, the stores are designed with an external locking, held by the `Handler` and `dispatcher` on access.
+To ensure `dispatcher` operations (that require several reads / writes to the store) are atomic, the stores are designed with an external locking, held by the `dispatcher` on access.

 ## Node-agent communication

 The node-agent queries the cluster-agent through the autodiscovery `ClusterChecksConfigProvider`.